 By default, all clustering components use port 54891 for their RMI port.
 In addition, the Dispatcher uses ports 54892, 54893, and 54894 for its HTTP, RSA, and DSA ports respectively.
-Normally, you don't change these port values unless you want to define unique runtime or administration ports.
+Normally, you don't change these port values.

-But if you need to, you can change the ports after you create the cluster.
+But if you need to, you can change ports for the Cache Manager, Load Manager, and Dispatcher after you create the cluster.